NoBSDevOps/NoBSAzure/README.md

-# The-No-BS-Way-to-DevOps-in-Azure-Project-Codebase
+# _From Admin to DevOps: The No-BS Way to DevOps in Azure_ Book Resources

-This repository will contain all code and needed READMEs
+The repo containing all example code snippets and related files.